 - Foster a community of learners to engage and support one another and to join the larger network of interdisciplinary aging service providers

 - Center the professional goals and individual strengths of students to encourage them to become leaders in the School of Social Welfare and in their own communities

-Scholarships will be offered to one BSW student and two MSW students.
+Scholarships will be offered to three students who can be BSW and/or MSW students.
 Eligibility includes all campus/partnership sites, program types (part-/full-time), and levels.
 Applicants must be in good academic standing.
 Scholars will be selected based on their: 1) demonstrated passion for practice with older adults (including those who have and have not yet had extensive aging practice experience), 2) commitment to serving older adults in micro, messo, and/or macro practice settings through their future practice, and 3) ability to think critically about aging as a social justice issue.
-Preference will be given to those who will be in an aging-focused practicum placement during the 2021 – 2022 Academic Year.
+Preference will be given to those who will be in an aging-focused practicum placement during the 2022 – 2023 Academic Year.